 Memory of the water performance

-University of Salford students explored themes of grief, family dynamics, and memory in a showcase performance of The Memory of Water.
+Salford students explored themes of grief, family dynamics, and memory in a performance of The Memory of Water.

-The performance was based on Shelagh Stephenson’s play, with their adaptation following the story of three sisters who reunite after their father’s death.
+The performance adapted Shelagh Stephenson’s play, following the story of three sisters who reunite after their father’s death.

-Following the performance, actor Jude O’Dwyer – who played one of the lead roles – spoke on the importance of the production, he said: “It’s a big deal…The final year of our course means a lot to us.
+Actor Jude O’Dwyer, who played one of the lead roles, said: “It’s a big deal…The final year of our course means a lot to us.
 For me personally, the performance side is really important as acting is something I want to go into.”

 O’Dwyer explained that the cast wanted to choose a play that would challenge them and highlight their acting abilities.
 “We wanted something gritty and challenging, something we could really sink our teeth into,” he shared.